 Cheap Box Trailers for Sale

-Also known as a van trailer, box trailer is the most common type of semi-trailer.
+Also known as a car trailer, box trailer is the most common type of trailer.
 People often hitch them to the back of a car or truck with the intention of carrying things that they wouldn’t be able to carry otherwise.
 They come in all shapes and sizes, and are made out of all kinds of different materials.
 Cheap box trailers are highly sought after by anyone who’s moving a lot of things from one destination to another and can’t fit them all in a single vehicle.

 Economy Trailers in Australia specialises in making cheap box trailers.
 Experts in the box trailer industry normally recommend paying a little extra to buy a trailer that will last.
-Generally speaking, because inexpensive trailers are made of aluminium, their floors and exteriors can rust in a matter of years.
+Generally speaking, because inexpensive trailers are made of black steel, their floors and exteriors can rust in a matter of years.
 However, Economy Trailers offers cheap box trailers that are also built to last.
 These trailers are built using high-quality steel and extensive engineering experience.
-They specialise in luggage trailers, tradesman and custom-built trailers, cheap box trailers, tandem trailers, repairs and modifications, spare parts, and accessories.
+They specialise in luggage trailers, tradesman and custom-built trailers, cheap box trailers, tandem trailers, mower trailers, repairs and modifications, spare parts, and accessories.

 Among the items currently on offer at Economy, a galvanised trailer comes with a welded chassis.
 A drawbar and panel are welded to the chassis, with brakes and racks optional.